 Ukrainian Eggs are a beautiful addition to your Easter decorations.
 In fact, I keep them around the house all year round.
-Creating Ukrainian Eggs is one of my specialties and you can find a large selection of them in my Etsy shop.
 I wanted to take a moment and give you a brief tutorial on the actual process of creating these eggs with bees wax and dyes.

 My starter kit consisted of three sizes of kistka, 10 different colored dyes, bees wax and some patterns and instructions.
 That was enough to get me off and running.
 My oldest daughter showed up the first evening that I tried it and she and I both learned how to do it together.
 In other words, we both made mistakes and learned from each other.
 She has an entirely different style than I do and our mix of egg designs compliment each other.